Issues and Positions

 the push for more transparency over our response through the launching of a website.
 I will continue

-I’ll also continue in my role as Intergovernmental Relations Chair to lobby partners at a state and federal level to increase funding for affordable housing.
+Beginning the process of developing a rent stabilization policy (question 3) with all stakeholders at the table (which I support) will help those who face double-digit annual increases in rent.
+I’ll also continue in my role as Intergovernmental Relations Chair to lobby partners at a state and federal level to help improve affordability.

 The civil unrest during the uprising destroyed access to essential goods and services for some of the most vulnerable and marginalized residents in our state, along with jobs and housing that many individuals and families relied on to survive.
 We must build back stronger than before, and in doing so, ensure that those who want to return are able to without being displaced.

-I led the effort to waive city fees and expedite approvals to aid in recovery efforts, worked to bring together a coalition of community partners and provide formal recognition and support for community-led rebuild efforts, and worked with our Intergovernmental Relations team to pursue aid to help our small businesses and corridors rebuild.
-I will continue fighting for aid and working hand-in-hand with the community in this work.
+I led the effort to waive city fees and expedite approvals to aid in recovery efforts, worked to bring together a coalition of community partners and provide formal recognition and support for community-led rebuild efforts, and worked with our Intergovernmental Relations team to secure tens of millions in aid to help our small businesses and corridors rebuild.
+I will continue working hand-in-hand with the community to rebuild.

 Racial Justice and Equity